We can beat them all

 Of course, business owners may get the intuition to check to make sure their staff is “on seat” and working, but if possible it’s better to show you trust your employees, and address problems with specific staff, have managers focus on them instead of the entire workforce as a whole.

 Fortunately, there are plenty of applications available to make communication easier.
 These range from instant messaging tools like Google Hangouts and Slack, to video conferencing solutions like Zoom, Webex, and GoToMeeting.
 For businesses that utilize Microsoft 365, Microsoft Teams is a solution included with each license.
-G-Suite users can use Google Hangouts for group chatting and internal conferencing.
+Google Workspace users can use Google Hangouts for group chatting and internal conferencing.
 Directive can help you set any of these up with your staff.

 One final thought: remember that many of your employees may be feeling pretty isolated, and even lonely.
 Keeping that structure with regular staff and department meetings can help keep people feeling connected.